At a glance

 - Nepeta mussinii (Persian catmint): Purple flowers.
 This plant has smallish, grey/green leaves.
 It grows up to 15 inches high.

-Native to Europe and Asia, catnip became naturalised in North America, Canada, Northern Europe and New Zealand after being introduced by the colonists.
-The name Nepeta is believed to have come from the town of Nepete in Italy, and Cataria is thought to have come from the Latin word for cat.
+Native to Europe and Asia, catnip became naturalised in North America, Canada, Northern Europe and New Zealand after being introduced by the settlers.
+The name Nepeta is believed to have come from the ancient town of Nepete (now known as Nepi) in Italy, and Cataria is thought to have come from the Latin word for cat.

 Nepeta cataria is also known by the following names: cataria, catmint, catnep, catrup, cat’s healall, cats-play, true catnip, cat’s wort, catswort, catwort, chi hsueh tsao, field balm, Garden Nep, Herba Cataria, Herba Catti, Nebada, Nep.

-The active ingredient that causes a high in cats is an essential oil, nepetalactone, which is present in the leaves and stems of the plant.
-Other constituents include acetic acid, alpha, and beta-nepetalactone, citral, nepetalactone, geraniol, dipentene, citronellol, nerol, butyric acid, valeric acid, and tannins.
+The active ingredient that causes a high in cats is an the volatile iridoid, nepetalactone, which is present in the leaves and stems of the plant.
+Nepetalactone protects the catnip plant from phytophagous insects which feed on green plants.
+Other compounds acetic acid, alpha, and beta-nepetalactone, citral, nepetalactone, geraniol, dipentene, citronellol, nerol, butyric acid, valeric acid, and tannins.

 What does catnip do to cats?